EUCAIM/Glossary/2-Glossary.md

 Specific tasks or interactions that users can perform within the platform.
 These actions are related to the technical use of the platform and are specific to each user role.
 These actions are initiated by users to achieve specific objectives within the context of the User Stories, that describe the situation or scenario in which these actions take place.

-### Use case
+### User sandbox

-A use case refers to a specific scenario or situation in which the Cancer Image Europe platform is used to address a real-life scientific or clinical question where access and re-use of large amounts of cancer data can improve patient outcomes.
-The integration of use cases into the EUCAIM project will outline the technical, ethical and legal steps involved in the process, and will play a crucial role in defining requirements for the implementation of additional cancer image datasets, tools and AI algorithms to improve clinical outcomes.
-Example of use case: Identification of imaging biomarkers for early detection of breast cancer.
-Scenario: The use case focuses on leveraging the Cancer Image Europe platform to enhance the early detection of breast cancer through the identification of imaging biomarkers.
-The objective is to develop a robust and efficient AI algorithm to help radiologists in identifying potential malignancies at an early stage.
-Steps: 1) Data collection and integration; 2) Training the AI model; 3) Validation of the AI model; 4) Integration in clinical workflows.
-In this example, a data holder could be a hospital with vast repository of breast imaging data (mammography, MR and  ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the EUCAIM Infrastructure to contribute to the development of a robust breast cancer detection model; while an AI developers could be a Medtech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the EUCAIM infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.
-Expected outcomes: 1) Improved early detection of breast cancer through the identification of relevant imaging biomarkers; 2) Enhanced efficiency in radiology workflows, reducing the time required for manual review; 3) Increased accuracy in distinguishing between benign and malignant lesions, reducing false positives and unnecessary interventions; 4) Empowerment of healthcare professionals with a valuable decision support tool for more informed clinical decisions.
-Who could apply: 1) A data holder, e.g. a hospital with a repository of breast imaging data (mammography, MR and/or ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the Cancer Image Europe Infrastructure to contribute to the development of a robust breast cancer detection model; 2) AI developers, e.g. a MedTech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the Cancer Image Europe infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.
+Secure environment where data users can experiment with datasets, test AI models, and validate federated queries without impacting the live EUCAIM infrastructure.
+It ensures compliance with data governance protocols while supporting innovation and reliable model development.

 ### User story

 Descriptions of full interactions of a User Role with the EUCAIM platform, described in natural language.
 User Stories define in general terms the needs, restrictions, performance limitations, desired features, innovation capabilities and business models for the repository.
-User sandbox:
-Secure environment where data users can experiment with datasets, test AI models, and validate federated queries without impacting the live EUCAIM infrastructure.
-It ensures compliance with data governance protocols while supporting innovation and reliable model development.

 ### User’s Library

 Area of the Dashboard where the authenticated Data Users can add and remove the references of collections selected from the User’s Catalogue (either filtered using the federated query mechanism or not), request access to them, and view and manage their approved or rejected access requests.

+### <a name="v"></a>

 ### Validation Data